6br/go_alignment/README.md

 i.e. aagt aact -> alignment of "aagt" and "aact"

 1.fasta 2.fasta -> alignment of fasta files.

 sequences.txt -> alignment of single fasta files.

 ## NOTION
 Now, you can align only composed by ATGC(or atgc).

+This repository doesn't obey to best practice of golang.
+I'm working on.

 ## Install
 Please git clone.
 This repository includes garbage files.
 Please ignore.